 - Be prepared for the unexpected.
 For example, if a model is running late, you might be asked to participate in a rehearsal.
 This can be a very nerve-racking experience.

 - Expect the unexpected and stay focused.
 Sometimes famous celebrities, politicians, media personnel, and photographers are invited backstage prior to the show to view the collection and to be photographed.
 Dressers must remain focused on their tasks and not get distracted by the presence of visitors, or try to engage them in any way.

 Although working backstage is hectic and stressful, if you have the right personality you will thrive in that environment.
 Each show is very different but the time goes by very quickly.
 It is indeed an experience to cherish.
+Edited by Emily Harris

-Stay tuned for the other NYFW 2020 episodes:
+Read about my other NYFW 2020 episodes: